tangxiangong/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
- - Numerical methods for the linear/semi-linear parabolic equations and incompressible Navier-Stokes equations
+ - Numerical methods for the linear/semi--linear parabolic equations and incompressible Navier-Stokes equations
- - Maximal $L^p$-regularity of the time discretization schemes for parabolic equations
+ - Maximal $L^p$--regularity of the time discretization schemes for parabolic equations

 # Education to show in About widget